St. Joseph Island (Ontario): Flora

 Today, tree growth on the island is typically hardwood with scattered conifers, including red maple, red oak, beech, yellow birch, white birch, black ash, hemlock, black spruce, white spruce and eastern white cedar.
-Sugar maple trees that support the island’s robust maple syrup production are also abundant.
+Sugar maple trees that support the island's robust maple syrup production are also abundant.

 Wild flowers, including trilliums can be found growing along island roads and in meadows.

 Fauna

 The island provides habitat for a rich array of animals and birds.

 Native animals include deer, bears, beavers, red fox, rabbits and raccoons.
 More rarely seen are moose, coyotes and wolves.

 The coastal waters and inland lakes provide ideal habitat for loons, eagles, owls, songbirds, osprey, sandpipers, caspian terns, sandhill cranes, blue herons, blue jays, turkey vultures and many species of duck.

 Wild turkeys were introduced to the island in 2004 and 2005.
 A total of 84 of the birds were released at three separate sites as part of a project of the Ontario government and St. Joseph Island Hunters & Anglers Association.

-The St. Joseph Island Migratory Bird Sanctuary, maintained by the Canadian Wildlife Service, provides 940 hectares at the south-western tip of the island as a habitat for waterfowl and other wetland-dependant migratory birds during critical periods of their life cycle.
+The St. Joseph Island Migratory Bird Sanctuary, maintained by the Canadian Wildlife Service, provides 940 hectares at the southern-most tip of the island as a habitat for waterfowl and other wetland-dependant migratory birds during critical periods of their life cycle.
 The sanctuary, established in 1951 to protect migratory birds from extensive hunting, includes a large marsh along the St. Marys River shoreline, a few small lakes and swamps as well as several islands.
 Among the species of birds that frequent the sanctuary are American black duck, common merganser, red-breasted merganser, lesser scaup, greater scaup, black tern, herring gull and bald eagle.

 The St. Marys River and North Channel provide habitat for a number of Great Lakes fish species including northern pike, trout, bass and salmon, perch, pickerel and lake herring.

 Government

-St. Joseph Island is organized into three townships, the Township of Hilton, the Township of Jocelyn, the Township of St. Joseph, and the Village of Hilton Beach.
+St. Joseph Island is organized into three townships — the Township of Hilton, the Township of Jocelyn, the Township of St. Joseph — and the Village of Hilton Beach.
 St. Joseph Township was the first to be incorporated on November 20, 1876 with Hilton and Jocelyn townships following in 1886.
 In May 1923, Hilton Beach separated from Hilton Township and was organized as a police village.

 Island residents are represented in the Legislative Assembly of Ontario by the Member of Provincial Parliament for the electoral district of Algoma-Manitoulin.